microsoft/FeatureManagement-Dotnet/README.md

 }
 ```

-By default, the feature manager retrieves feature flag configuration from the "FeatureManagement" section of the .NET Core configuration data.
-If the "FeatureManagement" section does not exist, the configuration will be considered empty.
+By default, the feature manager retrieves feature flag configuration from the `feature_management` section of the .NET Core configuration data.
+If the `feature_management` section does not exist, the configuration will be considered empty.

-You can also specify that feature flag configuration should be retrieved from a different configuration section by passing the section to `AddFeatureManagement`.
+**Note:** You can also specify that feature flag configuration should be retrieved from a different configuration section by passing the section to `AddFeatureManagement`.
 The following example tells the feature manager to read from a different section called "MyFeatureFlags" instead:

 ``` C#
 services.AddFeatureManagement(configuration.GetSection("MyFeatureFlags"));